GLOBAL MARKETS-Shares rise on U.S. economic data, euro hits year high

 the Institute for Supply Management-Chicago showed.

-in January after a weather-related hit at the end of 2013, and
+January after a weather-related hit at the end of 2013, and U.S.

 "The million-dollar question is how much of the slowdown is